MaddyGuthridge/.dotfiles/utils.md

 * [`cb`](https://github.com/Slackadays/Clipboard) - universal clipboard
   manipulation from the command line.

+* [`cloudflared`](https://github.com/cloudflare/cloudflared) - to allow SSH to
+  my server even though it is tunnelled.

 * [`dcc`](https://github.com/COMP1511UNSW/dcc) - a friendly C compiler that I
   sometimes use when teaching.